 LBBC leases office space under an operating lease which expires February 2025.
-For the year ended December 31, 2022, rent expense under this lease excluding utility expense amounted to \$98,350.
+For the year ended December 31, 2023, rent expense under this lease excluding utility expense amounted to \$118,020.
 LBBC records periodic rental expense over the life of the lease.

-LBBC also leases equipment under three operating leases.
-Rental expense on leased equipment was \$10,516 for the year ended December 31, 2022.
+LBBC also leases equipment under two operating leases.
+Two operating leases ended in June 2023 and LBBC entered into two new operating leases in July 2023.
+Rental expense on leased equipment was \$8,511 for the year ended December 31, 2023.